apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 13th, 2016: Apache Jackrabbit Oak 1.2.23 released
+Jackrabbit Oak 1.2.23 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details.

 #### January 12th, 2017: Apache Jackrabbit 2.15.0 released
 Apache Jackrabbit 2.15.0 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the